Online and In-Home Music Lessons based in Austin TX

 Sofia was born in the Eastern European country of Moldova to a family of musicians.
 After graduation from C. Prumbescu Music High School, she moved to Romania for university studies.
 She went on to receive her Bachelor’s in Musicology and Pedagogy from G. Dima Academy of Music in Cluj-Napoca, Romania, and completed her Master’s degree in Musicological Synthesis in 2001.
 Throughout her studies, Sofia has been an avid performer in choirs and vocal ensembles across Europe.
 Her most recent collaboration was with the Calgary Philharmonic Choice of Canada in 2019.

 Relocating to the U.S. in 2004, Sofia has over 20 years of international teaching experience, and is fluently tri-lingual in English, Russian, and Romanian.
 Sofia specializes in teaching voice, piano, theory, harmony, and music history to students of all ages and skill levels.
 Many of her students have gone on to receive Royal Conservatory of Music certifications.
-She joined the Harmony family in the Summer of 2018, and continues to follow her passion of guiding students on their musical journey.
+She joined the Harmony family in the Summer of 2018, and continues to follow her passion of guiding students on their musical paths.

 Cynthia began piano lessons at the age of 7.
 An Army brat whose family moved frequently, Cynthia had many teachers, notably Jim Dykes in Honolulu and Adel Galanffy in Central Texas.
 Through Dr. Galanffy, Cynthia can trace her musical genealogy to Liszt, Haydn, Czerny, and (her favorite) Beethoven.
 While still in high school, she was accepted to Mary Hardin-Baylor College’s piano performance program, studying under Dr. Sharon Wilson and Irene Edwards.
 Cynthia attended Rice University, where she continued her studies at the Shepherd School of Music.
 She graduated with a B.A. in History from Rice, and later earned an M.L.S. from the University of North Texas.